prakhar-pipersania/AICoder/README.md

 | Documentation drift                         | Auto-update + allow manual corrections  |
 | Noisy RAG hits                              | Use doc-first + RAG fallback hybrid     |
 | Token/context limits in big projects        | Use RAG + chunking per class/function   |

----

-## 🔹 Working Sample Apps

-AlCoder includes a **`SampleApps` workspace** that demonstrates its ability to plan, generate, and enhance projects end-to-end.

-These apps are **generated using AlCoder itself**, with:

-* Basic features implemented in the first generation.
-* Minor enhancements applied in follow-up prompts.
-* Each app folder contains a `Prompt.txt` file showing the exact input prompts used for generation and improvements.

-### 📂 Available Sample Apps

-1. **.NET WebApi**

-   * Basic Web API skeleton with controllers, services, and dependency injection.
-   * Demonstrates CRUD setup and Swagger integration.

-2. **MiniGamesHub**

-   * Collection of simple C# mini-games (e.g., Tic-Tac-Toe, Snakes & Ladders).
-   * Showcases multi-class project planning and enhancement flow.

-3. **TodoApp**

-   * Classic to-do list application.
-   * Demonstrates persistence, filters, and incremental feature additions.

----

-✅ With this setup, AlCoder becomes a **self-maintaining AI coding agent** with modular agents, and transparent documentation.